BIC-NII/EBI-InCOB-Workshop-2018/README.md

-## ECCB 2018 Workshop - Exploring Programmatic Access to Protein Sequence, Function and Structure Information
+## InCOB 2018 Workshop On Programmatic Access to Protein Sequence, Function and Structure with UniProt and PDBe

 ### Summary